-The Decision Rule Approach to Optimisation under Uncertainty: Methodology and Applications in Operations Management
+The Decision Rule Approach to Optimization under Uncertainty: Methodology and Applications

-Abstract: Decision-making under uncertainty has a long and distinguished history in operations research.
-However, most of the existing solution techniques suffer from the curse of dimensionality, which restricts their application to small and medium-sized problems, or they rely on simplifying modelling assumptions (e.g. absence of recourse actions).
-Recently, a new solution technique has been proposed, which we refer to as the decision rule approach.
-By approximating the feasible region of the decision problem, the decision rule approach aims to achieve tractability without changing the fundamental structure of the problem.
-In this paper, we survey the major theoretical results relating to this approach, and we investigate its potential in operations management.
+Abstract: Dynamic decision-making under uncertainty has a long and distinguished history in operations research.
+Due to the curse of dimensionality, solution schemes that naively partition or discretize the support of the random problem parameters are limited to small and medium-sized problems, or they require restrictive modeling assumptions (e.g., absence of recourse actions).
+In the last few decades, several solution techniques have been proposed that aim to alleviate the curse of dimensionality.
+Amongst these is the decision rule approach, which faithfully models the random process and instead approximates the feasible region of the decision problem.
+In this paper, we survey the major theoretical findings relating to this approach, and we investigate its potential in two applications areas.

 Category 1: Robust Optimization

 Category 2: Applications -- OR and Management Sciences

 Give us feedback